 People ask me all the time if I am fluent in Spanish.
-My response, as you can probably imagine, is a little bit ironic (I will probably never learn): what does fluent mean?
+My response, as you can probably imagine, is a little bit ironic (I will probably never learn): “What does fluent mean?”
 Obviously, after living abroad in Spain for so long, my Spanish is better than people who just come and stay for a year, but it is not perfect and there are days when I get so frustrated because I don’t feel like I can truly express myself.
 So am I fluent?
 I guess so―I work, socialize, think, dream, etc. in Spanish without a problem, most of the time.
 However, my Spanish is not perfect, and I think that the journey getting to where I am today has been a bit of a roller coaster...

-The best part of this analogy is that I find that people who have studied a second language get it!
+The best part of this analogy is that I find that most people who have truly learned a second language get it!
 We all understand what it is like to be ‘way up high,’ when you are having a great day and don’t have any problems understanding other people or saying what you want to say.
 These days/weeks are wonderful because they give you the confidence to keep going and make you feel like you really have been making progress.

 But then there are the days/weeks when things are more difficult.
 When you feel like you haven’t really learned anything and you don’t really know how to say exactly what you want to say.
 These are the moments when you kind of hate Spanish because the verb tenses are so difficult (hola subjuntivo) or because the reflexive verbs make you want to cry*.
 It doesn’t help that my little brother has been here since his junior year in high school (and in general is better at grammar than me), which means that he can correct me all the time.

-Either way, the ups and downs seem to be part of learning a language.
+No matter how you see it, however, the ups and downs seem to be part of learning a language.
 Don’t get too frustrated by feeling on top of the world one week, and then like you know nothing the next week.
 We all go through it, and it is what scares me most about learning another language (which is on my ‘to do’ list)―learning a language is hard (and living in Spanish is tiring).
 There will be days when you are doing awesome, and other days that aren’t so good.